 - Define the Business Case for the Event Management Process

 - Ensure end-to-end responsibility for the Event Management Process

 - Ensure that the Event Management process is fit-for-purpose

-- Ensure that there is optimal fit between people, process and technology
+- Ensure that there is an optimal fit between people, process, and technology

 - Ensure that proper Key Performance Indicators (KPIs) are set